-The Ninth Circuit held that soliciting under § 653f(a) (violent and theft offenses) and (c) (rape and other sex offenses) are crime of violence under 18 USC § 16(b), but not under § 16(a).
-Because the Supreme Court struck down § 16(b), these offenses no longer are crime of violence.64 Because it is not a crime of violence it is not a deportable crime of domestic violence.
+The Ninth Circuit held that soliciting under § 653f(a) (violent and theft offenses) and (c) (rape and other sex offenses) are not crimes of violence under 18 USC § 16(a).
+The court held that they are crimes of violence under § 16(b), but because the Supreme Court struck down § 16(b), these offenses no longer are crime of violence.
+Because it is not a crime of violence it is not a deportable crime of domestic violence.

-Solicitation to commit rape ought not to be held an aggravated felony as rape because the aggravated felony definition includes attempt and conspiracy, but not solicitation, to commit an aggravated felony.
+There is no case on point, but arguably solicitation to commit rape is not an aggravated felony as rape because the aggravated felony definition includes attempt and conspiracy, but not solicitation, to commit an aggravated felony.
 See 8 USC § 1101(a)(43)(U) and above footnote.